zepingyu0512/awesome-SAE/README.md

 # Awesome Papers for Sparse Auto-Encoders
 This list focuses on sparse auto-encoders (SAE) techniques in mechanistic interpretability.
-Works in this list are accepted by top conferences, or written by top research institutions.

 Conference paper recommendation: please release a issue or contact [me](https://zepingyu0512.github.io/).